RanaAlshemali/Roomba/README.md

 **HOW TO USE**

-drag the trash from the top right box and place it anywhere on the wooden floor the code will register trash dropped on th furnature. once the trash is dropped , the roomba will take the shortest path to the trash and will not move until new trash is dropped.
+Drag the trash from the top right box and place it anywhere on the wooden floor. the code will register trash dropped on th furnature.
+Once the trash is dropped , the roomba will take the shortest path to the trash and will not move until new trash is dropped.